Skip to main content

 7. Limiting strenuous activity

-Gentle movement, such as light walking, is often encouraged, but activities involving lifting or exertion generally need to be postponed until your surgeon confirms that they are suitable.
+Gentle movement, such as light walking, is often encouraged, but activities involving lifting or exertion generally need to be postponed until around 6 weeks post op.

 8. Caring for incision sites